Danny Rouhier has been doing Charles Barkley impressions for 17 years. His latest went viral.

 A lot a lot.
-As of Monday morning, the original version of Rouhier’s 39-second video of himself impersonating Barkley, the NBA Hall of Famer-turned-analyst, had been viewed nearly 1.5 million times.
+As of Monday morning, the original version of Rouhier’s 39-second video of himself impersonating Barkley, the NBA Hall of Famer and TV analyst, had been viewed nearly 1.5 million times.
 On Saturday, it was featured on TNT’s “Inside the NBA,” during which Barkley himself applauded the uncanny impression and fittingly botched Rouhier’s name.

 “That’s pretty good right there,” Barkley said.
 “Danny Rootier?”